-6 Bread Machine Secrets for Beginners is a helpful guide for newbie bread machine users.
-Whether you are just now unpacking a new machine or digging it out of the attic, don’t miss these hints from a bona-fide bread machine lover.
+6 Bread Machine Secrets You Need To Know is a helpful guide for all bread machine users, especially beginners.
+Whether you are just now unpacking a new machine or digging it out of the attic, don’t miss these hints from a bonafide bread machine lover.

-If Santa brought you a bread machine, you may be wondering where to start.
+If Santa brought you a bread machine, you might be wondering where to start.

 You could read the manual.
 (Just kidding!
 Who has time for that?)